CTCMS-UQ/dofulator/doc/usage.md

 Note, it doesn't matter which two atoms are provided for an individual call, only that all atoms in the rigid body are somehow connected to each other by separate calls.
+If the system is periodic, it is assumed that the rigid body is smaller than half the unit cell.
+If this is not the case, correct results can still be obtained by passing in unwrapped coordinates and treating the system without periodicity for DoF calculation.

 Semi-rigid fragments are constructed in a similar manner by specifying rigid